mtreanor/csc470-fall2023/assignments/setup.md

     - Name your project as is specified in the assignment (remember, everything is case sensitive)
     - Set the project's location to the `assignments` folder within your local repository for this class (i.e. the folder on your computer).
 1. For each project, remember to create .gitignore file with the contents located [here](https://raw.githubusercontent.com/github/gitignore/main/Unity.gitignore) and to place the file in the root directory of the Unity project.
     - Remember to save the file as exactly ".gitignore" (i.e. no file extension such as .txt or .md).
+If you are using Windows, you may need to open the file in Notepad and save it as "All Files" instead of "Text Documents".
+If you are using Mac, you may need to open the file in TextEdit and save it as "Plain Text" instead of "Rich Text".
     - You will need to do this for every Unity project!
 Tons of the errors I encounter are because students forget to do this.
 1. Remember to switch your build settings to WebGL.
+1. Remember to add your Unity scene to the build settings before you build your project.
 1. You might as well set the aspect ratio for your game to 16:9 now, as well.